James Darren: Deep Space Nine

 In 1998, Darren achieved popularity anew as a singer through his appearances on Star Trek: Deep Space Nine in the role of holographic crooner and adviser Vic Fontaine.
 His role in Deep Space Nine inspired his return to singing.
 Many of his vocal performances on the show were re-recorded for the album This One's from the Heart (1999).
 The album shows Darren, a close friend of Frank Sinatra, singing in the Sinatra style.
 The 2001 follow-up Because of You showed similar inspiration from Tony Bennett.

 Darren's later appearances include Random Acts (2001) and Lucky (2017).

-Personal life and death
+Personal life

 James Darren with Gloria Terlitsky and son James Jr.

 In 1955, Darren married Gloria Terlitsky, his sweetheart since 1953.
 Her father opposed their marriage because Terlitsky was Jewish while Darren was Roman Catholic.
 Darren and Terlitsky had a son, James Jr. ("Jimmy"), and divorced in 1958.
 Jimmy was adopted by Gloria's third husband and is now known as Jim Moret, a journalist and television commentator.

 Two years after the divorce, Darren married Evy Norlund, Miss Denmark 1958.
 They had two sons.

+Death

 Darren died from congestive heart failure in his sleep, at Cedars-Sinai Medical Center in Los Angeles, on September 2, 2024.
 He was 88.
 In the weeks before his death, Darren was experiencing issues relating to the function of his aortic valve.
 His doctors judged his condition too fragile to undergo surgery and repair it.